20 Fun Employee Engagement Activities & Ideas

 Re-orientations help align everyone with new company priorities and goals.

-For tips, check out these books on change management and books on onboarding.
+For tips, check out these books on change management.

 Meeting with executives in small groups or one-on-one can make employees feel valued and provide management with insights into worker experiences.
 This face time also builds connections that improve workplace morale.